-Full-time employees, eligible literature evangelists, eligible seminary students, and any employee not fitting within these categories who is an ACA full-time employee are eligible to participate in this Plan, and will have an effective date of coverage as explained in the "Waiting Period and Effective Date" section.
+Full-time employees, eligible literature evangelists, eligible seminary students, and any employee not fitting within these categories who is an ACA full-time employee are eligible to participate in this Plan if based in the United States or one of its included territories, and will have an effective date of coverage as explained in the "Waiting Period and Effective Date" section.
 However, except for any ACA full-time employee, any employee who is classified by his or her employer's human resources department as either temporary or per diem is not eligible to participate in this Plan.
 The determination of whether you are a full-time employee, part-time employee, or neither is usually determined initially by your employer, but ultimately the plan administrator may make a different determination.
 (Some determinations, such as disability determinations, may be made initially by the plan administrator.)